 A brief background statement accompanies policy positions that are not self-evident.
 Explanatory notes are included either as the preface to an issue area or following a specific policy position.
-Please note that new and revised policy positions are highlighted and in italics.
+Please note that new and revised policy positions are highlighted.
 The rationale for the policy position is italicized.